 Chicago, IL 60604

-Northwestern has been accredited by the HLC since 1913 and was recently reaffirmed for accreditation in July 2015.
+Northwestern has been accredited by the HLC since 1913 and was reaffirmed for accreditation in July 2015.
+As part of the HLC Open Pathway process described below, the University is preparing an update to the 2015 Assurance Argument, which was submitted and accepted in 2019.
 Northwestern will undergo its next comprehensive evaluation for reaffirmation of accreditation in 2024-25.

 This page provides an overview of Northwestern's institutional accreditation process, including the Open Pathway Process, related news, and contact information.
 In addition to institutional accreditation, certain programs of the University maintain specialized accreditation.
 For more information on Northwestern’s programmatic accreditations, please refer to the Office of the Registrar.